 Is our school eligible to participate in the certification process?

 Yes!
-All K-12 schools in Washington State are welcome to register and work towards certification as a Washington Green School.
+All K-12 schools in Washington State are welcome to start a Report Card and work towards certification as a Washington Green School.

 What does the certification process entail?